Uclusion/uclusion-blog/_posts/2021-08-28-2-code-factory.md

 featured has risen.
 At some point every successful SaaS application goes beyond the decision-making ability of a very small group.

-**The only reasonable way to look at this is that SaaS engineers are responsible for more than just transcribing spoon-fed requirements into code.** The only way to prevent code factory is to stop hiding behind Scrum and upper management when our code fails to produce value for customers.
+**Preventing code factory means SaaS engineers are responsible for more than just transcribing spoon-fed requirements into code.** It means the team stops hiding behind Scrum and upper management when its code fails to produce value for customers.

 But where does that responsibility end?
 And what about work-life balance?
 We look at these issues in our third blog in this series [Beyond Code Factory]().